Creamy Scalloped Potatoes au gratin

 Instructions

-7. Spread half of the potatoes evenly in baking dish.
+Spread half of the potatoes evenly in baking dish.
 Pour half of the cream sauce over potatoes.
-Sprinkle with Parmesan cheese and 1 cup of grated cheese.
+Sprinkle with Parmesan cheese and 1-cup of the grated cheese.
+Place the rest of the potatoes on top.
+Cover with remaining cream sauce and cheese.

-9. Cover pan with foil and bake for 45 minutes.
-Hint: not a bad idea to place a sheet of foil on oven rack under the baking dish in case the cream sauce should boil over.
+Cover baking dish with foil and bake for 45-minutes.
+Hint: not a bad idea to place a sheet of foil on oven rack under the baking dish in-case the cream sauce should boil over.
+Remove foil and continue baking uncovered for 30-minutes or until potatoes are cooked through.
+Remove from oven and allow resting time of 10-minutes prior to serving.
+Enjoy!

-2 Comments
+3 Comments

 Leave a Reply